 The React components in Blueprint are primarily for use on desktop applications.
 These components are particularly suitable for building complex and data-dense interfaces.
 From the component library, you can pick up bits of code for generating and displaying icons, for interacting with dates and times, for picking timezones and more.

 What else is in this components library?
 A lot really – breadcrumbs, buttons, callouts, cards, divider, navbars, tabs, tags and much more.
-On Github, it clocks 13,000+ stars.
+On GitHub, it clocks in at 15,000+ stars.

 Semantic UI uses human-friendly HTML for it’s development framework, and has integrations with React, Angular, Meteor, Ember and many other frameworks.
 All jQuery functionality has been re-implemented in React.

 It allows you to load any Semantic UI CSS theme on top of your Semantic UI React app.
 What’s more, you’ll also have complete access to the markup, which means there’s flexibility in customizing components.
-It’s star count on Github is near 9,000.
+It’s star count on GitHub is over 11,000.

 Another React UI components library that you can use to implement Google’s material design principles in your project is React Toolbox.
 React Toolbox relies on CSS modules for this purpose.
 Though you can use any module bundler, it integrates neatly with webpack workflow.
 Thoughtfully, the team at React Toolbox provides visitors with an in-browser editor where you can experiment with the components in real-time.

 While working with React Toolbox, you can choose to import components in bundles or raw components.
 The difference is, for the former, the components come with all necessary dependencies and themes injected for you.
 This means that the CSS for each dependency will be available in your final CSS automatically.
 On the contrary, with raw components, no CSS is included.
 This means you’ll have to provide a theme via properties to the component to be properly styled.
-React Toolbox is reaching the 8,500 mark on Github.
+React Toolbox is at more than 8,000 stars on GitHub.

 Our next components library, React Desktop uses macOS, Sierra and Windows 10 components with the aim of bringing a native desktop experience to the web.